Transoesophageal Echocardiography (TOE)

 Why is Transoesophageal echocardiography performed?

-To evaluate heart structure and function, especially for heart valve problems or before surgery.
+To evaluate heart structure and function, typically for patients with certain heart conditions or before surgery.

 A flexible tube with an ultrasound probe is inserted through the mouth into the esophagus.

-Bleeding, infection, or damage to the esophagus or teeth.
+Potential risks include bleeding, infection, and damage to the esophagus or teeth.

 If you have any feedback, please get in touch.